A2Amir/Find-prime-numbers-by-various-threads/README.md

-# Find prime numbers on various threads
+# Find prime numbers by various threads

 ##### A multi-threaded C program to find prime numbers between two ranges and the time it takes the program to run.